|Oracle® Retail Data Model Implementation and Operations Guide

 There are two data volume estimate resources in a data warehouse environment:

 The estimated raw data extract from source systems.
-This estimate affects the ETL system configuration and the stage layer database space in data warehouse system.
-Because this value is determined by your unique OLTP system, you must calculate this information yourself.
+This estimate affects the ETL system configuration and the staging layer database space in the data warehouse system.
+Because this value is determined by your specific transactional systems, you must calculate this information yourself.

-The space needed for data stored to support the objects defined in the default Oracle Communications Data Model schema.
+The space needed for data stored to support the objects defined in the default Oracle Retail Data Model schema.
 This appendix provides information you can use to make this calculation.

 Consider the following calculation factors when making a data volume calculation: